SlamChillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 [7-movethatfile](./7-movethatfile) script to move the file betty from /tmp/ to /tmp/my_first_directory.
 ## Bye bye Betty
 [8-firstdelete](./8-firstdelete) script delete the file betty.
 The file betty is in /tmp/my_first_directory
+## Bye bye My first directory
+[9-firstdirdeletion](./9-firstdirdeletion) script to delete the directory "my_first_directory" that is in the /tmp directory.